 An event-driven approach: In this approach, you use the event-driven architecture (EDA) with serverless functions and Java.
 A traditional approach: With this approach, you use the traditional architecture with serverless functions and Java.

 A hybrid approach: With this approach, you use a hybrid architecture with serverless functions and Java.
 Depending on your business requirements, you can choose one of these approaches or a combination of them.
 Keep in mind that there are differences between them.
 Given that Java is one of the most scalable programming languages, you can easily integrate it with serverless architecture.
 The best way to do this is by using the AWS Lambda.
-AWS Lambda is one of the most widely used serverless computing services on the market.
+AWS Lambda is most widely used serverless computing services on the market.

 Limitations of Serverless with Java